whage/thesis/thesis.md

 - static analysis, formal verification
 - building a programming language and a static analyzer
     - incrementally adding type system features to a toy language and examining the costs/benefits
+- building a type checker
+    - maybe try it for HCL (Terraform)?

 # Possible titles
 - Tools of software engineering: (advanced)? type systems